rachdawn/datesync/README.md

   - Drafts: Dates that still don't have a set date to happen.
   - Past Dates: Dates that already happened.

-- :iphone: **Responsive**: DateSync is a responsive web app, to make sure our users that prefer creating dates on the go have a smooth experience.
+ :iphone: DateSync is a **responsive** web app, to make sure our users have a smooth experience if they prefer creating dates on the go.

 ## Project Setup